Skip to content

 3. Content:

-• Use "style" (bold, emphasis, etc) consistently.
+• Use "style" (bold, emphasis, etc.) consistently and sparingly (as little as possible).

 • Bold for button presses and menu definitions.

-• Headings and page titles should use "First Letter Capitalisation"
+• Headings and page titles should use "First Letter Capitalisation".

 • The page title should be a first level heading (#).
 All other headings should be h2 (##) or lower.